Rich Reel

 to enable a technical team to understand a problem and find a solution.

-I own licensed copies of Solidworks*, Altium Designer*, LabVIEW* and AutoCAD (* = current paid subscription)
+I maintain my own licensed copies of Solidworks*, Altium Designer*, LabVIEW and AutoCAD (* = subscription active)

 20+ years in the biotech industry has allowed me to develop important vendor relations and accumulate a large